 From transforming processes with the perspective of customer satisfaction to optimizing back-office processes, insurers are today striving to make claims processing faster and simpler.

 Here are the innovations that are taking place in the insurance industry –

 Implementation of AI and ML models can define the unknown characteristics of the claim such as the likelihood of fraud, total loss, or litigation to speed up case handling.
 For example, a European insurance carrier, improved its fraud detection by up to 18 percent by using an AI-based system.
 Also, leading automotive insurers can calculate damage based on real-time pictures of vehicle damage with the help of picture recognition techniques.

-The automated claim support system releases companies from expensive fraudulent claims, human errors and also helps in eradicating inaccuracies by identifying data patterns in claim reports.
+The automated claim support system releases companies from expensive fraudulent claims, and human errors and also helps in eradicating inaccuracies by identifying data patterns in claim reports.

 Smart IoT devices are accumulating a lot of valuable information which can be further utilized to make the process of insurance premium regulated.
-For example, fitness tracker and vehicle tracking devices help both health and auto insurance sectors to develop dynamic underwriting algorithms that control premium dictation.
+For example, fitness trackers and vehicle tracking devices help both health and auto insurance sectors to develop dynamic underwriting algorithms that control premium dictation.

 Prevention rather than cure

 Insurance companies are providing personalized training to prevent accidents and proactive preventative health services to reduce the burden of upcoming claims.
 The trend is towards providing 360 degrees of quality of service for the long-term safety of vehicles and people rather than insuring just unexpected events.

 Insurance companies today, are required to devise an enterprise strategy, to implement AI in a way that offers more than just a customer experience.

 At our workplace we are in process of implementing multiple applications of AI in the Insurance Industry whether it is claims management, claims settlement, or eSigning.
 By working on smart automation of workflows we assure less resource consumption, increased process efficiency, and enhanced customer experience.Share